Scaling of the geomagnetic secular variation time scales: Balance of terms in the induction equation

 It is clear that the diffusion term $\V D$ is negligible except for a small range of very large $l$.
 So to a very good approximation, $\FBt = F_C$ for most spatial scales.
 In particular for the large scales, \Fig{BtCH0}(a) shows that $F_C \sim l$ and thus from the arguments in \Eq{taul2}, the induction term alone is responsible for the large-scale scaling $\tau \sim l^{-0.5}$ in the interior.
 However, despite magnetic diffusion being negligible here, this scaling of $\tau$ cannot be predicted using the frozen-flux hypothesis.

 Inside the CMB boundary layer, $F_C$ and $F_D$ increase sharply while $\FBt$ decreases as $r \to \rout$ from below.
 This is illustrated using the two modes $l=10$ and $l=100$ in \Figs{BtCH0}(c) and \ref{BtCH0}(d) respectively.
 The upshots are $F_C = F_D$ essentially and $\FBt \ll (F_C, F_D)$ for all $l$, as shown in \Fig{BtCH0}(b) for $r = 0.9998 \rout$.
 This suggests a dominant balance between the induction and the diffusion terms and the behaviour of $\dot{\V B}$ is a higher-order effect of this balance.
 Focusing on the large scales, we have the same scaling $F_C \sim l$ and $F_D \sim l$ as in the interior, as can be seen by comparing \Figs{BtCH0}(a) and \ref{BtCH0}(b).
-However the balance between $\V C$ and $\V D$ means these leading-order scalings cancel each other, resulting in the transition to $\FBt \sim l^2$ and $\tau \sim l^{-1}$ near the CMB.
+However the balance between $\V C$ and $\V D$ means these dominant scalings cancel each other, revealing a different scaling behaviour for $\FBt$, namely $\FBt \sim l^2$, which leads to $\tau \sim l^{-1}$ near the CMB.
 In anticipation of the stress-free results in \Sect{sec:sf}, we mention that the abrupt increase in $F_C$ and $F_D$ is related to the no-slip condition for the velocity.

 In summary, we find that in the interior, magnetic diffusion is negligible in the spectra but the scaling $\tau \sim l^{-0.5}$ differs from the prediction based on the frozen-flux hypothesis.
 At the CMB, we indeed have $\tau \sim l^{-1}$, however, such scaling is achieved through boundary effects that involve the magnetic diffusion.